LikeTheSalad/aaper/README.md

 As we can see in `onPermissionsRequestResults`, we check the `denied` permissions list we get from `data`, and we verify if it is not empty, which would mean that there are some denied permissions, therefore our Strategy will treat the request process as failed and will return `false` so that the annotated method won't get called, and before that, we call `host.finish()`, in order to close our Activity too.

 If the `denied` permissions list is empty, it means that all of the requested permissions were approved, therefore our Strategy will treat the request process as successful and will return `true` in order to proceed to call the annotated method.

+#### Other configurable aspects of a RequestStrategy
+You can customize other things in your custom `RequestStrategy`, such as the `requestCode` of the permission's request for example, by overriding the `getRequestCode()` method.
+You can also change the behavior of the pre-request action, for example if you want to display some information before requesting for the permissions, you can do so as well.
+More info on this, below under `Changing the pre-request behavior`.

+Finally, you can even change things such as how to launch a System's permission dialog request, and also how to change the way your Strategy queries the current enabled permissions by overriding their specific getter.
+More info on this, below under `Advanced configuration`.

 ### Using our custom Strategy